starkdg/phash/README.md

 original/distorted pairs must have the same filename.

-The program calculates the image hashes for each pair of images and computes the difference.
+The program calculates the image hashes for each pair of images and computes the distance.
 A histogram of these distances is then plotted.

-As a point of reference, a histogram of distances between the image hashes of random images is also plotted.
+As a point of reference, a histogram of distances between the image hashes of random dissimilar images is also plotted.
 The peaks of the two histograms should exhibit good separation.
+The program, imghash prints out the two histograms to an output file.
+This file can then be used by a tool such as gnuplot to plot the histograms.

 Here is a python script for processing a test set of image files:
 [test set of image files](https://github.com/starkdg/pyConvnetPhash/blob/master/preprocess_image_files.py)